thegroove/esphome-zeroconf/README.md

 ```

-Adding some txt records for esphome-zbbridge gateway application version, location, and Zigbee radio configuration to be based along to ZHA integration:
+Now an example with also adding some DNS TXT records as parameters for esphome-zbbridge gateway application version, location, and Zigbee radio configuration to be based along to ZHA integration:

 ```yaml
 zeroconf: